xurei/restgoose/docs/getting-started.md

 ## 4. Decorate the models with the `@rest()` decorator
 Restgoose is Model-driven.
 It means that the endpoints and their behavior are defined by the models and their decorators.
-A pure restgoose server can live without any controller or router.
+A pure restgoose server can live without any implementation of controllers or routers.
 In fact, restgoose will create them for you.

 The main decorator of restgoose is `@rest()`.